June 3, 2021

 In the heart of the watch is a Swiss quartz movement called the Ronda 585 3H.
 This little thing is a powerhouse used in a ton of watch, and its thin size makes it perfect for these sorts of minimal designs.
 Batteries are readily available, and if it needs service in the future, any watch maker will be able to take it on.

 You can grab one of these watches directly from their site for around $250 USD, while customizing the color and strap options to fit your style.
-The simplicity of the watch is similar to some other Braun watches I have, but over the last few years, I’ve been very unimpressed with their quality.
+The simplicity of the watch is similar to some other Braun watches I have, so check those out if this minimalist style is what you're looking for.

 I think this is a solid contender to replace the Braun, and something about this craftsmanship makes me feel like it’s going to last much, much longer.